bjssacademy/go-api-and-db/Part8/connecting_to_a_database.md

 ## Install

 We're going to use an external package to make connecting to PostgreSQL easier.
-From the terminal run:
+From the terminal in your web app folder, run:

 `go get github.com/lib/pq`